kubedb/cli/docs/guides/memcached/quickstart/quickstart.md

 Here,

-- `spec.replicas` is an optional field that specifies the number of desired Instances/Replicas of Memcached database.
+- `spec.replicas` is an optional field that specifies the number of desired Instances/Replicas of Memcached server.
 It defaults to 1.
-- `spec.version` is the version of Memcached database.
+- `spec.version` is the version of Memcached server.
 In this tutorial, a Memcached 1.5.4 database is going to be created.
 - `spec.resource` is an optional field that specifies how much CPU and memory (RAM) each Container needs.
 To learn details about Managing Compute Resources for Containers, please visit [here](https://kubernetes.io/docs/concepts/configuration/manage-compute-resources-container/).
 - `spec.terminationPolicy` gives flexibility whether to `nullify`(reject) the delete operation of `Memcached` crd or which resources KubeDB should keep or delete when you delete `Memcached` crd.
 If admission webhook is enabled, It prevents users from deleting the database as long as the `spec.terminationPolicy` is set to `DoNotTerminate`.
 Learn details of all `TerminationPolicy` [here](/docs/concepts/databases/memcached.md#specterminationpolicy)